robpieperping/getting-started/docs/existingLicense.md

   - PingDataSync: `instance/pingdatasync.lic`
   - PingCentral: `instance/conf/pingcentral.lic`

-* Use the instructions in [License declarations for stacks](#stacksLic) below to persist the license information in the local Docker volume that can be used for runtime startup information.
+* Use the instructions in any of these subtopics:

+  - [License declarations for stacks](#license-declarations-for-stacks) to persist the license information in the local Docker volume that can be used for runtime startup information.
 See [Save your configuration changes](saveConfigs.md) for instructions in using local Docker volumes.

-* Use the instructions in [License declarations for standalone containers](#standaloneLic) below when bringing up standalone containers.
+  - [License declarations for standalone containers](#license-declarations-for-standalone-containers) when bringing up standalone containers.

-* Use the instructions in [Passing a license as a Kubernetes secret](#k8sLic) to use an existing license with Kubernetes.
+  - [Passing a license as a Kubernetes secret](#passing-a-license-as-a-kubernetes-secret) to use an existing license with Kubernetes.

-<a name="stacksLic"></a>
 ## License declarations for stacks

 For our Docker stacks, copy each license file to the `/opt/in` volume that you've mounted.
-The `/opt/in` directory overlays files onto the products runtime file system, the license needs to be named correctly and mounted in the exact location the product checks for valid licenses.
+The `/opt/in` directory overlays files onto the products runtime file system.
+The license needs to be named correctly and mounted in the exact location where the product checks for valid licenses.

  1. Add a `volumes` section to the container entry for each product for which you have a license file in the `docker-compose.yaml` file you're using for the stack.

  2. Under the `volumes` section, add a location to mount `opt/in`.
-For example:
+An example using PingFederate:

     ```yaml
     pingfederate: